Capital Intelligence

 Because we read things differently, we tend to see things a little bit early.
 We've learned that most people do not interpret transitions early.
 They validate them once consensus forms around them.

-When does liquidity, funding, or structure begin forcing decisions instead of preserving flexibility?
+When liquidity, funding, or structure begin forcing decisions instead of preserving flexibility.

 Private markets are now a $20+ trillion system.
 Most of that capital is long-duration and doesn’t move.
 Even record secondary volumes represent only a small fraction of the market; very little actually changes hands.What has changed is not necessarily the underlying assets, but the structures and capital sitting on top of them.
 A growing share of private market capital now sits in vehicles offering some form of liquidity against inherently illiquid assets.That is often where pressure appears first.
 Not necessarily in credit losses, but in access to capital, funding flexibility, redemption management, and the ability to wait.Liquidity is not gone.
 It is selective.
 And outcomes increasingly depend on who is forced to make decisions before they want to.

-When we refer to the system here, we’re talking about the private capital system more broadly; the interconnected world of private credit, private equity, fund structures, financing arrangements, and the capital supporting them.The system is dealing with the same pressures, but not all parts of it are in the same place.
+We consider the private capital system more broadly; as the interconnected world of private credit, private equity, fund structures, financing arrangements, and the capital supporting them.The system is dealing with the same pressures, but not all parts of it are in the same place.
 Some structures are still absorbing the pressure cleanly, some are beginning to feel it, and others are already showing signs of strain.
 That distinction often gets lost because private credit is frequently discussed as if it were one uniform market.
 It is not.
 The system is connected, but it is not moving together.So the question is not whether private credit is “fine” or “not fine.”
 The more important question is which parts of the system still have flexibility, and which parts are beginning to lose it.A critical distinction, and one that is easy to miss is separating two different clocks: the underlying credit clock and the fund structure and funding clock.

 Loan-level credits trade.
 They move with spreads, risk perception, and market pricing.
 These reprice first.
 A private credit fund does not mark continuously.
 It depends on funding, liquidity, investor behaviour and manager discretion.
 These reprice last.
 The mistake some make is they assume: If credit weakens the fund should reprice.
 That’s public markets thinking.
 Credit can weaken and even reprice and the fund can still look stable.
 Because the fund isn’t forced to recognize that move until it can’t fund through it.
 You have to separate the loan from the structure holding the loan.
 The loan can reprice quickly, that’s what you see in public markets.
 The private fund doesn’t reprice on the same timeline; it reprices when it’s forced to.
 Credit starts the process, that’s where the signals show up.
 But the outcome is determined by the structure not the loan itself.
 The credit moves first.
 The structure decides when it matters.
 Loan-level pricing is continuous.
 Fund-level pricing is conditional.
 We're not ignoring credit, we're using it as the early signal.
 What we're really watching is how long the structure can absorb that signal before it has to reflect it.
 You have to separate the loan from the structure holding the loan.
 The loan reprices quickly, that’s what you see in public markets.
 The private fund doesn’t reprice on that timeline it reprices when it’s forced to.
 So credit does start the process, that’s where the first signals show up.
 But the outcome is determined by the structure not the loan itself.
 The credit moves first.
 The structure decides when it matters.